 You can access instructions on how to use PayMyTuition in 11 languages, instructions on how to use CIBC International Student Pay portal, PADs, and Online banking by clicking here.

 We understand how life can happen and affect your study plan.
 If you would like to attend SAIT in a future intake, we recommend you read and review the Deferral process.
 Please note, timing is important when it comes to a refund request.
-If you are not planning to attend SAIT in the future, please review our refund policy here and cancel your program.
+If you are not planning to attend SAIT in the future, please review our refund policy here and cancel your seat in your program.

 You do not need an approved study permit to register for your courses.
 If your study permit is denied, you must contact us to cancel your spot before the first day of classes.
 If you cancel after this, you will not be eligible to receive a full refund.
 Review tuition and fees for our full refund policy.